 More exterior views:

-A c.1966 Ed Ruscha shot from the collection of the Getty Research Institute.
+c.1966 - An Ed Ruscha shot from the collection of the Getty Research Institute.
 Thanks to Phillip Cutler of the Classic Hollywood/Los Angeles/SFV Facebook page for locating the shot.

 There over 70,000 Ruscha items now available for browsing.
 A few places to start: Sunset Boulevard, 1965-2010, undated (58,167 digitized items) | Hollywood Boulevard, 1973-2005, undated (4,292 digitized items) | Santa Monica Boulevard, 1974 (4,956 digitized items) | Melrose Avenue, 1975 (3,724 digitized items) | Specifically about Sunset Blvd., see the Getty Research Institute's site "12 Sunsets."
 Their October 2020 Press Release discusses the project.